apostolos107/blueground/README.md

 ## class DailyResults
 It has the metrics that we need.
-This class has a funtcion called Calculate in which you have to pass an SearchInfo object (specifically the information that you want to search).
+This class has a funtcion called Calculate in which you have to pass a SearchInfo object (specifically the information that you want to search).
 This function connects with the url, it parses the json , it gets the object "dailysummary" where are the information that we need and update its metrics with this information.
 The other function that this class has, is the writeFile which simply writes a file(metrics.txt)